cancms/Yangcy0126.github.io/content/home/academicAwards.md

 “Gold Medal Nomination” in The 14th Qian Xuesen City Gold Medal, 2024

-“Outstanding Paper Award - Third Prize” in The 4th National Major Strategy and Policy Research Forum, 2024
+“Outstanding Paper Award” in The 4th National Major Strategy and Policy Research Forum, 2024

 “Best Paper Award” in The 9th Risk Management and Financial Statistics Forum, 2024